blackcoffeexbt/phoenixd/README.md

 1. Open terminal and cd to .docker
 1. Copy .env.example to .env and update the vars accordingly
-1. Build and run the container using docker compose `docker compose up --build` 1.The previous command will include the pubkey of your phoenixd docker container.
+1. Build and run the container using docker compose `docker compose up --build`
+1. The previous command will include the pubkey of your phoenixd docker container.
 Add this to the .ssh/authorized_hosts file of your ssh server.
-1. Stop and restart the docker container.
+1. Stop the docker container by CTRL-Cing, then start the docker container with `docker compose up -d`.
 1. Get the http-password by running `docker exec docker-phoenixd cat .phoenix/phoenix.conf`

+#### Other useful things

+Get the BIP39 seed phrase

+`docker exec docker-phoenixd-1 cat .phoenix/seed.dat`

+Make a backup of the .phoenixd directory

+`docker exec docker-phoenixd-1 tar cpzf phoenix.tar.gz .phoenix`

+`docker container cp docker-phoenixd-1:/phoenix/phoenix.tar.gz ~/`

 #### LNbits
 If using LNbits, use this funding source by setting your LNbits funding source to